HybridRobotics/cbf/README.md

 # cbf
 This repo serves as a toolkit for testing different algorithm for control barrier functions.

 **Status:** This repository is still under development, expecting new features/papers and a complete tutorial to explain it.
 Feel free to raise questions/suggestions through GitHub Issues, if you want to use the current version of this repository.
-Please watch and star for subscribing further updates.
+Please watch and star for subscribing further updates which will be related to our latest preprints and published papers.

 ### Citing
 If you find this repository useful in your work, please consider citing following work: